Yi Ji-ham: Early life

-Yi Ji-ham continued his studies under Seo Gyeongdeok, a neo-Confucian naturalistic philosopher, who had many merchants in his following, which led Yi to be receptive to innovative social and economic ideas, such as deviating from Confucianism as long as it was for the benefit of the people.
+Yi Ji-ham continued his studies under Sŏ Kyŏngdŏk, a neo-Confucian naturalistic philosopher, who had many merchants in his following, which led Yi to be receptive to innovative social and economic ideas, such as deviating from Confucianism as long as it was for the benefit of the people.

 Moreover, he learned cosmology 역학 (易學), astrology 천문 (天文), divination 복서 (卜筮) and medicine.

 In 1547, the Yangjae Station Graffiti Incident and other literati purges put his family in disrepute, since his father in law was implied and put to death.

-Rather than searching for honors, Yi Ji-ham lived as a wandering scholar and wanted to face the realities of working people across the kingdom, he toured the country by boat and had a deep understanding of the sea, being able to successfully voyage to Jeju Island three times.
-Since he was often sailing, he was given the moniker of "Xian of Water (물의 신선)" His aim was to teach poor people how to produce goods and create businesses in order to develop self-sufficiency.
-He also promoted and believed in the value of markets and trade both within the country and overseas, to improve the working class standard of living, an uncommon view at a time when merchants were generally frowned upon.
+Rather than searching for honors, Yi Ji-ham lived as a wandering scholar and wanted to face the realities of working people across the country.
+He toured Joseon by boat and had a deep understanding of the sea, being able to successfully voyage to Jeju Island three times.
+Since he was often sailing, he was given the moniker 수선(水仙), a joke distorting his penname 수산(水山) into 水人山 meaning 물의 신선 i.e. water wizard.
+His aim was to teach poor people how to produce goods and create businesses in order to develop self-sufficiency.
+He also promoted and believed in the value of markets and trade, together within the country and overseas, to improve the working class standard of living, an uncommon view at a time when merchants were generally frowned upon.

 He anchored his life in a modest pavilion he built out of mud near Mapo Naru (near what is now 토정 로, Tojeong-ro, just opposite the Mapo Bridge).
 When this 10-foot mud hut remained intact even after a big flood, Yi earned the moniker of Tojeong 土亭, meaning "clay pavilion."

 He is known for his many anecdotes of bizarre behavior and eccentricity such as wearing an iron cast pot for a hat while he traveled.